21-22 May 2025, The Hotel Windsor Melbourne

 - Supporting colleagues across the organisation to take risks responsibly in line with corporate values

-Dr Mark Sullivan, General Manager Risk Audit and Resilience (Chief Risk Officer), National Disability Insurance Agency
+Dr Mark Sullivan, Chief Risk Officer, National Disability Insurance Agency

 - Approaching your executive leadership strategically when seeking buy-in for risk strategies